The Challenge

 Twelve months after the program concluded:

-- 34% reduction in media cost-per-acquisition, driven by improved signal quality, enhanced conversions, and reallocation of budget from misattributed channels.
+- 34% reduction in media cost-per-acquisition, driven by improved signal quality, enhanced conversions, and reallocation of budget away from misattributed channels.
 The largest gains were in KSA and Egypt programmatic.

 - Cross-market reporting deployed for the first time — the regional marketing director can now review brand performance across all six markets in a single dashboard, segmented by brand, channel, and market.